RodrigoSarmento/ros_autonomous_robot/applications/README.md

 - Goal

-goal.cpp will send a goal to turtlebot moves to a x,y position
+goal.cpp will send the robot to all waypoints randomly

 - marker_goal